 Different service desk platforms use different field names, data types, and values for the same information.
 Zendesk uses priority values like “Urgent, High, Normal, Low” while Jira uses “Highest, High, Medium, Low, Lowest.”
 Custom fields create even more complexity; a specific field in ServiceNow might not exist in Freshdesk at all.

 For fields that don’t have direct equivalents, decide whether to create custom fields in the target platform, store the data in description/comment fields, or exclude it from synchronization.
-Tools like Exalate let you write transformation logic that handles these mappings automatically.
+Tools like Exalate handle these mappings automatically once configured.

 Security and Data Privacy Concerns

-The Solution: Implement integration platforms with granular filtering and single-tenant architecture.
+The Solution: Choose integration platforms with granular filtering and independent control for each side of the connection.
 Configure field-level permissions that sync only necessary information.
 External vendors might see ticket summaries and status updates, but not customer email addresses or payment information.

 Mismatched Workflows and Business Processes

-The Solution: Map workflows between platforms by identifying equivalent stages and status updates—Zendesk’s “Open” might correspond to Jira’s “To Do” while “Pending” maps to “In Progress.”
+The Solution: Map workflows between platforms by identifying equivalent stages > Zendesk’s “Open” might correspond to Jira’s “To Do” while “Pending” maps to “In Progress.”

 Use status translation rules in your integration to convert values automatically.
 For workflows that truly don’t align, consider creating intermediate statuses or using a common subset of stages that both platforms share.